Justin Herbert Player Prop Bets for NFL Week 10 | Los Angeles vs. Minnesota 11/14/2021

 Matchup vs. Minnesota

-- The 268.8 yards per game the Vikings are allowing through the air makes them the NFL's 18th-ranked pass defense.
+- The Vikings are allowing 268.8 passing yards per game this year, the NFL's 18th-ranked pass defense.

-- The Vikings have given up 12 touchdowns through the air (1.5 per game).
-They are sixth in the league in that category.
+- With 12 passing TDs conceded this season, the Vikings defense is ranked sixth in the NFL.

 Recent Performances

-- In last week's outing against the Eagles, Herbert had 356 yards while completing 84.2% of his passes, while throwing two touchdowns.

-- Herbert tacked on five carries for 14 yards while scoring one touchdown in the running game.
+- He also ran the ball five times for 14 yards while scoring one touchdown on the ground.

-- Over his last three games, Herbert has racked up 774 passing yards (258.0 per game) while completing 72 of 112 passes (64.3% completion percentage), with five touchdowns and three interceptions.
+- Herbert has 774 passing yards (258.0 ypg) to lead Los Angeles, completing 64.3% of his throws and recording five touchdown passes with three interceptions over his last three games.

-- He's added 35 rushing yards on nine carries and one rushing touchdown, averaging 11.7 yards per game.
+- He's also carried the ball nine times for 35 yards and one touchdown, averaging 11.7 yards per game.

 Herbert's Los Angeles Teammates